What is meningitis?

 - Military recruits

-- Scientists routine exposed to meningococcal bacteria
+- Scientists who work with meningococcal bacteria

 - Anyone traveling to or living in a part of the world where the disease is common, such as Africa